wEPac/ArduinO-ClocK/README.md

 TODO
+  - chronometer
-  - add the RLD (Resistor Light Dependent)
+  - a RLD (Resistor Light Dependent)
-  - add settings management, for alarms too
+  - settings management, for alarms too
-  - add the music for the alarm (hope tpo manage 2 voices for pretty sound)
+  - music for the alarm (hope tpo manage 2 voices for pretty sound)